rhel-labs/instruqt/container-management/05-test-grafana-web-interface-cli/assignment.md

   contents: In this step, you will test the container you just configured through
     the Podman command line interface (CLI).
 tabs:
+- id: wvkqpuzbhst1
-- title: Terminal
+  title: Terminal
   type: terminal
   hostname: rhel
   cmd: tmux attach-session -t "rhel-session" > /dev/null 2>&1
+- id: gwep3diqzser
-- title: RHEL Web Console
+  title: RHEL Web Console
   type: external
   url: https://rhel.${_SANDBOX_ID}.instruqt.io:9090
+- id: nwo754dptida
-- title: Grafana (Podman)
+  title: Grafana (Podman)
   type: service
   hostname: rhel
   port: 3000
 difficulty: basic
 timelimit: 600
+enhanced_loading: null
 ---
 Click on the `Grafana` tab in the lab environment.
 You can now explore this website hosted on your machine.
 If you see a login page, you have configured your container correctly.